FlyingFathead/whisper-transcriber-telegram-bot/README.md

 - `/language` - set the model's transcription language (`auto` =  autodetect); if you know the language spoken in the audio, setting the transcription language manually with this command may improve both transcription speed and accuracy.

 ## Changes
+- v0.1708.2 - Added buffer for chunking
+   - Changed the chunk sizes from `4096` to `4000` to avoid edge case
 - v0.1708.1 - Small bug fixes in the output
    - Note that running the program within `firejail` using Nvidia driver v.560.xx or newer requires i.e.:
    ```